Taken with Transportation

 ART: I get the satisfaction of making sure that kids and any-everyone getting across the street safely… Morning… It’s just nice to be around the next generation.

-MCKINLET STUDENT: The bell ring!
+MCKINLEY STUDENT: The bell ring!
 The bell ring!

 ART: Kids bring a smile to my face every day.